 11 .
 Lego Math Division

 Like all of the other Lego activities and games, there are many ways to use Lego pieces to help children learn division with Lego math concepts.
 Simply by searching YouTube, you can explore and find a ton of great resources.

-Coincidentally, the video link posted actually has an activity book by Dr. Sherry Disseler that is available on Amazon that has a myriad of ideas for more fun as your children learn how to explore the world of division effectively.
+The Activity book by Dr. Sherry Disseler has a myriad of ideas for more fun as your children learn how to explore the world of division effectively.

 12 .
 Lego Money Skills

 It can be super easy when thinking about the math skills children need to learn to gloss over the need to learn how to count money.
 Well, sure enough, Lego math can be applied with this skill as well.
 Thrifty Homeschoolers has a free printable (thanks for sharing!) that shows you exactly how to use larger Lego blocks to learn how to count money using addition and subtraction.
 Plus, let your children keep the change, and you will create active money counting learners.